garden-io/garden/dashboard/README.md

 garden serve # (or some watch mode command)
 ```

-to start the `garden-service` API server.
+to start the `core` API server.
 Then run:

 ```sh
 cd dashboard